-The Council committees are:
+The Council Standing Committees are:

-- Employer Engagement

-- Performance Measures and Financial Accountability

-- Sector Strategies and Career Pathways

-- Youth Services

-- Military and Veteran's Affair

-- Special Projects Committee

-- Executive Committee

-The Performance and Accountability committee evaluates the performance results of each local area and their service providers and makes recommendations.
-The Executive Committee makes hiring, compensation, and other personnel related recommendations to the full Council for their discussion and decision-making.
+- Technology and Performance Management Committee (which also includes fiscal management) The Performance and Accountability committee evaluates the performance results of each local area and their service providers and makes recommendations on how to improve outcomes. - Employer Engagement Committee : The Committee seeks to engage employers as partners, and for this partnership to flourish, the needs of the employers should also be met.
+It advocates for organizational quality standards to build and sustain employer engagement. - Sector Strategies and Career Pathways Committee: The goal of the Committee is to identify opportunities to grow sectors that cannot be adequately addressed by individual businesses.
+The Committee also seeks to align with partners (education, workforce programs, intermediaries) to leverage resources for the sectors identified as priority. - Youth Services Committee: The Committee is primarily focused on helping young people achieve a secondary school diploma (or equivalent), entry into post-secondary education, and career readiness. - Military and Veterans Affairs Committee: With defense work as one of the State's economic drivers, this Committee is tasked to forge alliances and advocate on behalf of the various branches of the military and their workforce.
+It also seeks to collaborate with other stakeholders to assist veterans, military spouses, and their employment concerns. - Special Projects Committee: From time to time, there are current and pertinent issues that arise which may not necessarily fall within the jurisdiction of any of the standing committees.
+For the next two years, the Special Projects Committee will be focused on three priority areas: a) Maui Recovery; b) Utilization of the American Jobs Centers; c) Legislative and Policy Development - Executive Committee : The Executive Committee makes hiring, compensation, and other personnel related recommendations to the full Council for their discussion and decision-making.
 The Executive Committee considers those recommendations, then makes its recommendations to the full Council for discussion and decision-making.
 The Executive Committee also considers other committee recommendations, then makes its recommendations to the full Council for discussion and decision-making.
 Decision-making and voting are conducted during scheduled council meetings which are open to the public.
 The Executive Committee meets prior to each full Council meeting.
-During this meeting, the committee chairs report on the activities of their committees, propose recommendations for full council consideration.
+During this meeting, the committee chairs report on the activities of their committees and propose recommendations for full council consideration.
 The Executive Committee votes to move proposals or recommendations to the full Council.